abacaxiguy/abacaxiguy/README.md

 ## I'm working to be a FullStack Developer 💪

-- 👨‍🏭 I'm working as a back-end developer with Django Rest Framework 🐍
+- 👨‍🏭 I'm working as a back-end developer with Django 🐍
 - 🚧 I’m currently learning about Three.js 🧊 and C/C++ 🎒
 - 📫 How to reach me: jlucasoc@hotmail.com 📧
 - ⚡ Fun fact: I'm actually not a <i>pineapple</i> 😝